HasanTarik-REC/Note-Collections/Third Year/Odd Semester/Computer Networks/Physical Layer.md

 ### **<br/>LCNs in X.25**
 - Logical Channel Number identifies the VC at different sections of the network.<br/>
 - A pair of LCN is defined when a VC is established between two DTE's.

+### **<br/>MAC (Medium Access Control)**
+- The protocols used to determine who goes next on a multiaccess channel belong to a sublayer of the data link layer called the MAC (Medium Access Control) sublayer.<br/>
+- The MAC sublayer is especially important in LANs, particularly wireless ones because wireless is naturally a broadcast channel.

+### **<br/>The Channel Allocation Problem**
+There are two scheme-<br/>
+- Static Channel Allocation
+- Dynamic Channel Allocation

+### **<br/>Network links can be divided into two categories:**
+- Those using point-to-point connections, and
+- Those using broadcast channels.

+### **<br/>Assumptions on dynamic channel allocation**
+- Independent Trafic.
+- Single channel.
+- Observable collision.
+- Continuous or slotted time.
+- Carrier sense or No carrier sense.

+### **<br/>Fixed/Static Channel Allocation**
+Fixed Channel Allocation is a strategy in which fixed number of channels or voice channels are allocated to the cells.
+Once the channels are allocated to the specific cells then they cannot be changed.
+In FCA channels are allocated in a manner that maximize Frequency reuse.
+If all channels are occupied and user make a call then the call is blocked.
+Borrowing Channels handles this type of problem.
+In this cell borrow channels from other cells.
+### **<br/>Dynamic Channel Allocation**
+Dynamic Channel Allocation is a strategy in which channels are not permanently allocated to the cells.
+When a User makes a call request then Base Station(BS) send that request to the Mobile Station Center(MSC) for the allocation of channels or voice channels.
+This way the likelihood of blocking calls is reduced.

+### **<br/>How a channel can be allocated statically?**
+Suppose that there are N competing users.
+Here, the total bandwidth is divided into N discrete channels using frequency division multiplexing (FDM).
+In most cases, the size of the channels is equal.
+Each of these channels is assigned to one user.<br/>
+o User needed to be constant N. o When some users are quiescent, their bandwidth is simply lost. o The traffic ratios  will 1000:1 o Most of the channels will be idle most of the time

+### **<br/>The working principle of the pure Aloha protocol with its limitations.**
+**`Working Principle of Pure Aloha:`**<br/>
+**`Transmission:`** A user can transmit a frame at any time when it has data to send.
+There is no need to wait for a specific time slot or permission.
+**`Collision Detection:`** After transmitting a frame, the sender listens for an acknowledgment from the receiver.
+If the sender does not receive an ACK within a certain time window, it assumes that a collision has occurred.
+**`Collision Resolution:`** Upon detecting a collision, the sender stops transmitting and waits for a random amount of time before attempting to resend the frame.
+**`Acknowledgment:`** If the receiver successfully receives the frame, it sends an acknowledgment back to the sender.
+The sender considers the transmission successful if it receives the acknowledgment within the acknowledgment time window.<br/>
+**`Limitations of Pure Aloha:`**<br/>
+**`Vulnerability to Collisions:`** The primary limitation of Pure Aloha is its vulnerability to collisions.
+If two or more stations transmit at the same time, their signals may overlap, leading to a collision.
+**`Scalability Issues:`** As the number of users increases, the likelihood of collisions also increases, leading to reduced efficiency.
+Pure Aloha becomes less scalable in terms of handling a larger number of stations sharing the same channel.
+**`Low Efficiency:`** Pure Aloha is not very efficient because a significant portion of the channel time is wasted due to collisions and retransmissions.
+The protocol allows users to transmit at any time, which increases the likelihood of collisions.

+### **<br/>How the slotted Aloha has minimized the shortcoming?**
+**`Time Slot Synchronization:`** In Slotted Aloha, time is divided into fixed-length slots, and each slot corresponds to the time it takes to transmit one frame.
+All stations are required to synchronize their transmissions to these time slots.<br/>
+**`Transmission Timing:`** Stations are allowed to transmit only at the beginning of a time slot.
+This eliminates the possibility of collisions within a slot because only one station can transmit during that specific time interval.<br/>
+**`Reduced Collision Probability:`** Since transmissions occur only at the beginning of time slots, the probability of two or more stations attempting to transmit simultaneously is significantly reduced compared to Pure Aloha.
+This reduces the likelihood of collisions.<br/>
+**`System Scalability:`** Slotted Aloha is more scalable than Pure Aloha in terms of handling a larger number of stations.
+The introduction of time slots reduces the probability of collisions, allowing the system to operate more efficiently even as the number of stations increases.<br/>